cheeweeng/simple-linear-regression/index.md

 * Linearity
 * Independent Observations
 * Normality
 * Homoscedasticity
 # Linearity
-<p>The linearity assumption requires a linear relationship between the independent and dependent variables.
-Check this assumption by creating a scatterplot comparing the independent variable with the dependent variable.</p>
+The linearity assumption requires a linear relationship between the independent and dependent variables.
+Check this assumption by creating a scatterplot comparing the independent variable with the dependent variable.

 ![Image](https://github.com/user-attachments/assets/291e3db1-3612-4c01-83cd-513a56a7032a)
 There is a clear linear relationship between TV & Sales, hence the linearity assumption is met.